OE Logo

 What’s next?

 The global economy is more interconnected than ever before, yet it faces unprecedented disruption and volatility.
-The complications in trade and tariffs are that it extends beyond bilateral relationships, impacting other regions, sectors, supply chain and capital flows and more.
+The complications in trade and tariffs extend beyond bilateral relationships, impacting other regions, sectors, supply chains, and capital flows and more.
 Understanding these dynamics requires a truly global perspective, and that’s where Oxford Economics can assist you.

 Fill in the form below to request a trial today and uncover insights for